t-shama/sample-eventhub-keda/README.md

 ```
 func kubernetes deploy --name sample-eventhub --registry <docker-user-id> --javascript --dry-run > deploy.yaml
 ```

+...**Note:** If you want your deployment to pull from a private Docker repository/registry, you must first [follow these steps](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) and run `func kubernetes deploy --name sample-eventhub --registry <docker-user-id> --javascript --dry-run --pull-secret <pull-secret-name> > deploy.yaml` instead.

 Open the created `deploy.yaml`.
 To tolerate scheduling onto any nodes, including virtual, modify the deployment in the file.
 ```yaml